ruby-grape/grape/README.markdown

 ## Exception Handling

-Grape can be told to rescue all exceptions and instead return them in txt or json formats.
+Grape can be told to rescue all exceptions and return them in txt or json formats.

 ``` ruby
 class Twitter::API < Grape::API